NUH Maternity Covid-19 FAQ’s

 Pregnancy and Coronavirus

-We have created a FAQ document about wearing face masks in hospital and information on who needs to wear them and when.
-You can download the document by clicking the link below:
+We have created an FAQ document about wearing surgical face masks in hospital and information on who needs to wear them and when, in addition to an information leaflet.
+You can download theses documents by clicking the links below:

 NUH Maternity FAQ’s: COVID-19